If you’re just joining us, we are about to examine the most important part of viral marketing. So you’ve come at a good a time.

 Viral Value: A Requirement for Viral Marketing Success

-In other words – you must offer so much value that your customers become willing to trade you something valuable that they already have (money) for the potential value you’re offering them instead (your product or service).
+You must offer so much value that your customers are willing to trade you something valuable (e.g. money) for the product or service you’re offering.

-In simplistic terms, you’re using the barter system.
-You’re creating value, and you’re getting value in return.
-I know it sounds like a day one concept – and it is.
-That said, it’s one every single one of us forgets because we always end up looking at things through our own perspectives more often than we look at them through the perspectives of our customers.
+In simplistic terms, you’re bartering; you’re creating value, and you’re getting value in return.
+This might sound like Business 101, and that’s because it is.
+But many businesses forget this because it’s all too easy to fall into the trap of looking at things through our own perspectives more than through the eyes of our customers.

-You don’t have to do something crazy or tabloid-worthy in order to become remarkable or valuable in the eyes of your users or customers.
-Value can be created simply by solving a common problem very well in a world where that problem has not yet been historically solved so easily.
-When you add remarkability to that value by delivering in a way that creates the urge for customers to tell others about it…well then, my friend, you’ve stumbled upon viral value.
+You don’t have to do something crazy or tabloid-worthy in order to become remarkable or valuable in the eyes of your users.
+Value can be created simply by solving a common problem very well.
+When you add remarkability to that value, by delivering it in a way that inspires customers to tell others about it . . . well then, my friend, you’ve stumbled upon viral value.

-- People come to your site because they think you may have value that they want.
+- People visit your site because they think you may have value they want.

 - People buy from you because you’ve convinced them that you have enough new value (your product) to part with the existing value they have (money).

-- People share or invite others because you’ve convinced them that you can offer additional value (elevated social standing, incentives, etc.) in exchange for risking parting with the existing value they have (their current social standing in the eyes of their network)
+- People share or invite others because you’ve convinced them that you can offer additional value (elevated social standing, incentives, etc.) in exchange for the risk of parting with the existing value they have (their current social standing in the eyes of their network).

-Perceived value is the foundation needed for users completing your sales funnel.
+Perceived value is the foundation needed for users to complete your sales funnel.
 It’s also the foundation needed for users to complete your viral loop.